dotnet/AspNetCore.Docs/aspnetcore/migration/inc/overview.md

 The `Microsoft.AspNetCore.SystemWebAdapters` is a collection of runtime helpers that facilitate using code written against `System.Web` while moving to ASP.NET Core.

 The heart of the library is support for `System.Web.HttpContext`.
-The adaptors attempt to provide compatible behavior for what is found running on ASP.NET Framework to expedite moving To ASP.NET Core.
-There are a number of behaviors that ASP.NET Framework provided that incur a performance cost if enabled on ASP.NET Core, these behaviors must be opted into.
+The adapters attempt to provide compatible behavior for what is found running on ASP.NET Framework to expedite moving to ASP.NET Core.
+There are a number of behaviors that ASP.NET Framework provided that incur a performance cost if enabled on ASP.NET Core; these behaviors must be opted into.

 For examples of scenarios where this is useful, see [the adapters article](xref:migration/inc/adapters).